Fraud Offense Attorney in Washington DC

 Early legal intervention may prevent charges from being filed.

 If charges have already been filed, your fraud offense attorney can also ensure that government can only obtain evidence through appropriate legal procedures, promptly opposing moves that are not sanctioned by rules of procedure, or objecting to the use of seized evidence before it is introduced as government’s evidence in litigation proceedings.

 If you are indicted for any white collar crime, a skilled and experienced fraud offense attorney should be able to build a strong defense strategy, aggressively defend your case before a jury, and if it is to your best interests, discuss favorable terms for a plea agreement.

 White collar crimes often involve an examination of extensive paper trail, voluminous records, and large amounts of data.
 In hiring a fraud offense attorney, it’s important to choose an attorney who is prepared to conduct long hours of investigation, gathering computer data, paper records, and surveillance footage that are pertinent to the case.

 Representing Clients in Washington DC and Maryland

-In the Washington metropolitan area and Maryland, the law firm of Lotze Mosley, LLP have tried over 100 criminal cases, many of which involve fraud crimes, obtaining favorable outcomes for clients.
-Our firm is dedicated to the criminal defense of individuals charged with crimes in Washington, D.C. and in Maryland, and we are prepared to fight for your rights before a jury.
+In the Washington metropolitan area and Maryland, the law firm of Lotze Mosley, LLP has tried over 100 criminal cases, many of which involve fraud crimes, obtaining favorable outcomes for clients.
+Our firm is dedicated to the criminal defense of individuals charged with crimes in Washington, D.C., and in Maryland, and we are prepared to fight for your rights before a jury.